BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Babies are delicate little creatures, which is why they need their own special kind of sun protection when they play outside.
 That’s where baby sunscreen comes in.

 So what makes baby sunscreen special?
-“We tend to use sunscreen that contains mineral blockers for babies, while adults use mineral blockers alongside chemical blockers as well,” explains Joshua Zeichner, MD, a New York City-based dermatologist.
+“We tend to use sunscreen that contains mineral blockers for babies, while adults use mineral blockers alongside chemical blockers,” explains Joshua Zeichner, MD, a New York City-based dermatologist.
 “Parents are concerned with the use of titanium dioxide in sunscreens for kids, so many of the latest baby sunscreens are zinc-only.
 Because zinc is an element found naturally in our bodies, it’s safe to use on delicate baby skin.”

 This leads us to a frequently asked question: If baby sunblock is so good, can adults use it too?
 The answer: 100 percent yes.
 “In fact, I commonly recommend baby sunscreen for adults who have very sensitive skin,” says Zeichner.
 “Zinc oxide is not irritating; it’s used to help calm inflamed skin.”